 Best of all, each of the above payment methods – with the exception of a bank transfer, are instantly processed.
-This means that as soon as you confirm the deposit, you can buy cryptocurrency in the UK straight away.
+This means that as soon as you confirm the deposit, you can buy crypto in the UK straight away.

-Risks of Buy Cryptocurrency
+Risks When You Buy and Sell Cryptocurrency UK

 You can Lose Money

 Sure, all investments can potentially result in you losing money.
 However, the risk of loss is substantially higher in the world of cryptocurrencies.
 This is especially the case with smaller coins – such as the previously discussed ERC-20 tokens.